The 7 Best Tablets for Musicians (2022)

 It has a 12.3” touch screen, and you can pick from several different Intel processors.
 You can choose from 128GB to up to 1 TB of memory, with different RAM options available too (Intel Core i3, i5, and i7).
 With a 10-hour long battery life, this ultra-slim and lightweight tablet is going to do the job well.

 Because this tablet is so strong, you can easily use it for any work, from music production to recording on the road.
 With this quality, however, comes the price.

 If you’re looking for a very compact Android tablet, this is definitely an option to consider.
-MediaPad M5 has an 8.4” HD screen and 64GB of internal storage.
+The Huawei MediaPad M5 has a 10.1” HD screen and 64GB of internal storage.
 It comes with a quadcore chip, giving you enough power to keep everything running smoothly.